leifdenby/ClimateMachine.jl/docs/src/Theory/Atmos/Microphysics.md

    are the corresponding mass(radius) and size distribution parameters
  - ``\Gamma()`` is the gamma function

-The cloud-ice size distribution is only used when computing snow autoconversion rate.
+The cloud-ice size distribution is used when computing snow autoconversion rate and rain sink due to accretion.
-In the derivation of different accretion rates the cloud ice, similar to cloud liquid water, is treated as continuous.
+In other derivations cloud ice, similar to cloud liquid water, is treated as continuous.

 !!! note
      - Do we want to keep the ``n_0`` for rain constant